ER-95/odin_project/README.md

 <meta name="viewport" content="width=device-width, initial-scale=1.0">
 ```

-* look into when to use ids, grouping, chaining, and descendants
+* done - look into when to use ids, grouping, chaining, and descendants